Provide happiness by producing a fresh food experience in a safe and healthy environment for students, faculty, staff and guests of Hesston College.

 Food and property of the college may not be taken from the dining hall.
-We have an “all you can eat” policy which provides you with plenty to eat while you are in the dining hall.
+We have an “all you care to eat” policy which provides you with plenty to eat while you are in the dining hall.

-Kansas health code requires that diners use clean dishes and glassware when returning for “seconds” of food and beverages.
+Kansas health code requires that diners use clean dishes and glassware when returning for seconds servings of food and beverages.
 Do not bring personal glasses, cups or dishes into the serving area.

 Inappropriate behavior in the dining hall, including: throwing food and other items, creating messes that make the area unusable by others, tampering with food products or equipment or displaying offensive or disruptive behavior will not be tolerated.
 These actions are seen as a violation of Hesston College’s Campus Community Standards and will be dealt with by the Student Life department.